scopeusc/scope-s19/lesson-5/README.md

   }
 }
 ```

+Within our `Weather` widget, we have a column of children widgets including:
+- Text for the location name
+- Text for the weather conditions
+- Text for the current temperature
+- An SVG (image) for the current conditions
+- Text for the corresponding date

 ### ForecastItem Widget
 In addition to the Weather widget, we'll also be building a widget to represent forecast weather data.
 This will be displayed below the main Weather widget in our application.